Stochastic billiards with Markovian reflections in generalized parabolic domains: Introduction

-If our billiards model lived in a flat tube ($\gamma =0$) then~$\alpha_n$ would be itself a Markov chain and the corresponding strip model would be spatially homogeneous; the curvature of our $\gamma \in (0,1)$ domain that ensures~$\alpha_n$ is only \emph{asymptotically} Markov in a sense that we make precise below.
-Processes on the half-strip for which the second co-ordinate is asymptotically Markov have been investigated in~\cite{falin,GeoWad14} (the constant drift case) and \cite{GeoWad14,LoWade15} (the Lamperti case) when $S$ is \emph{finite}.
-Here we extend the classification to the case where $S$ is a \emph{compact} metric space (such as the interval $[ - \frac{\pi}{2}, \frac{\pi}{2} ]$).
-We use a Lyapunov function approach, similar to~\cite{LoWade15}, but for existence of suitable Lyapunov functions we must replace finite-dimensional linear algebra with some theory of linear operators.
+If our billiards model lived in a flat tube ($\gamma =0$) then~$\alpha_n$ would be itself a Markov chain and the corresponding strip model would be spatially homogeneous; the curvature of our $\gamma \in (0,1)$ domain $\gR$ given by~\eqref{eq:region-def}, ensures that~$\alpha_n$ is only \emph{asymptotically} Markov, in a sense that we make precise below, since the incoming angle at a reflection is a small perturbation of the preceding outgoing angle.
+Processes on the half-strip for which the second co-ordinate is asymptotically Markov have been investigated in~\cite{falin,GeoWad14} (the constant drift case) and \cite{GeoWad14,LoWade17} (the Lamperti case) when $S$ is \emph{finite}.
+Here we extend the classification to the case where $S$ is a \emph{compact} metric space, such as the interval $[ - \frac{\pi}{2}, \frac{\pi}{2} ]$.
+We use a Lyapunov function approach, similar to~\cite{LoWade17}, but for existence of suitable Lyapunov functions we must replace finite-dimensional linear algebra with some theory of linear operators.

-We restrict to $\gamma \in (0,1)$ since this is the near-critical case for the recurrence vs.~transience phase transition; if $\gamma =1$, then under mild conditions, on each collision the process will escape to infinity with positive probability, while the $\gamma =0$ case is (as mentioned above) related to a homogeneous strip model, which is not critical (and simpler).
+In this paper, we consider~\eqref{eq:region-def} for $\gamma >0$, so $\gR$ is planar and grows asymptotically in the axial direction.
+Extensions to higher dimensions, and/or domains that contract asymptotically, are of interest but need significantly different analysis; see Remarks~\ref{rmks:extensions}.
+Further possible generalizations, of a more technical nature, are discussed in Remarks~\ref{rems:billiards-real} below.